Shadow Element

 Most often a product fails because the designers have not properly anticipated the actual desires of the people who use it.
 The web is filled with examples of this type of poor foresight.
 Sometimes it amazes to see how little thought is given to why the actual visitors to a site might go there.
 How many corporate websites have you seen which happily display photographs of a company’s office exterior but fail to provide a customer service number or an email address?
 How about the website for an international manufacturing company which provides mission statements for each of their divisions, but fails to have downloadable manuals for the products they sell?
 How about the university website that details their organizational structure, but fails to provide a navigable campus map?

 Marketing campaigns on television and print are frequently not integrated with that company’s web campaign.
-In 1999, for example, BeBe, a company which manufactured women’s jeans, spent hundreds of thousands of dollars covering walls, billboards, and buses with ads for their new line—each ad had the website address written in bold letters.
-But on the website, they failed to provide any information about where the jeans could be purchased locally, nor did they feature the particular style of jeans they had been advertising, nor was there any way to even buy the products through their website.
+Over a decade ago, for example, BeBe, a company which manufactured women’s jeans, spent hundreds of thousands of dollars covering walls, billboards, and buses with ads for their new line—each ad had the website address written in bold letters.
+But on the website, they didn’t feature the particular style of jeans they had been advertising, nor did they provide any information about where the jeans could be purchased locally, nor was there any way to even buy the new line of products through their website.
 They created the site thinking of it as a corporate brochure, but people went there hoping to get information about the product and to make a purchase.
 A customer responding to their ad would fail to accomplish their main goal and leave the site unhappy.
 This is not an e-commerce success story.

 Where is this product used?